DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

 Added `<noscript>Please enable JavaScript to continue using this application.</noscript>` under the `<app-root>` selector as this project cannot work without JavaScript enabled.

-Added `<link rel="manifest" href="manifest.webmanifest">` which points to the new web manifest file `manifest.webmanifest`, which allows you to save your app with an icon on the phone among other things.
+Added `<link rel="manifest" href="manifest.webmanifest">` which points to the new web manifest file `manifest.webmanifest`, which allows you to save your app with an icon on the phone, among other things.

 Added `<meta name="theme-color" content="#1976d2">` metadata for theme.

 **app.module.ts**

-Imports the service-worker module from `@angular/service-worker` and adds this under the imports array: `ServiceWorkerModule.register('ngsw-worker.js', { enabled: environment.production })`, which registers a service worker file called `ngsw-worker.js` which is enabled only for production.
+Imports the service-worker module from `@angular/service-worker` and adds this under the imports array: `ServiceWorkerModule.register('ngsw-worker.js', { enabled: environment.production })`, which registers a service worker file called `ngsw-worker.js`.
 You won't see `ngsw-worker.js` as it is generated when you build for production but you can find it in the disribution folder.

 **assets**

-Added icons for the manifest file.
+Added icons for the manifest.

 ![icons](/images/icons.png)